They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection: Related Works

-Neuromorphic vision sensors, or event cameras, offer a transformative technology for high-speed tactile sensing by directly addressing the limitations of conventional cameras \cite{Gallego2022}.
-Their asynchronous pixel operation leads to microsecond temporal resolution, high dynamic range, low latency, and inherent suppression of motion blur \cite{Brandli2014, Posch2011, Lichtsteiner2008}.
-These properties are exceptionally well-suited to capturing the rapid, dynamic changes in elastomer deformation during high-speed continuous tactile scanning.
-Several Neuromorphic VBTSs (NVBTS) have leveraged these advantages.
-Initial explorations included using Gaussian processes on event data for contact force estimation \cite{Naeini2020} or employing spiking neural networks (SNNs) for texture classification (NeuroTac \cite{Ward-Cherrier2020}), though SNNs can be challenging to train for regression tasks like pose or force prediction.
-More recent systems like Evetac \cite{Funk2024} utilize event-based marker tracking for robust slip detection during robotic grasping, demonstrating the utility of events for dynamic contact analysis.
-Graph neural networks have been applied to event streams for contact angle prediction (Tactigraph \cite{Sajwani2023}), and other works have explored generating image-like representations from events for proprioception or other analyses \cite{Faris2023}.
-While these studies validate the potential of NVBTS, their focus has predominantly been on grasping-related tasks (slip, force, contact classification) or local texture analysis.
-Moreover, for these use cases, most NVBTS suffer from decreased spatial resolution due to the reliance on markers, which is detrimental for surface reconstruction and depth estimation \cite{Funk2024}.
+Neuromorphic vision sensors, or event cameras, offer a transformative solution to these speed and motion blur limitations \cite{Gallego2022}.
+Operating asynchronously at the pixel level, they detect brightness changes with microsecond temporal resolution, high dynamic range, low latency, and inherent suppression of motion blur \cite{Brandli2014, Posch2011, Lichtsteiner2008}.
+These properties are well-suited to capturing the rapid, fine-scale elastomer deformations that occur during high-speed tactile scanning.
+Several Neuromorphic VBTSs (NVBTSs) have leveraged these advantages: Gaussian processes on event data for contact force estimation \cite{Naeini2020}, spiking neural networks for texture classification (NeuroTac) \cite{Ward-Cherrier2020}, event-based marker tracking for slip detection (Evetac) \cite{Funk2024}, graph neural networks for contact angle prediction (Tactigraph) \cite{Sajwani2023}, \revisionTwo{spiking neural networks for robust Braille reading in noisy environments \cite{Xu_Braille_Neuromorphic}, contact status and force estimation (GelEvent \cite{GelEvent})}, and event-based image representations for proprioception and contact analysis \cite{Faris2023}.
+While these works validate the potential of NVBTSs, they have primarily focused on grasping-related tasks (slip, force, contact classification) or local texture analysis.
+Moreover, for these use cases, the algorithms used in combination with most NVBTS often result in decreased spatial resolution due to their reliance on tracking sparse markers, which is detrimental for surface reconstruction and depth estimation \cite{Funk2024}.